Handling Supply Chain Disruptions

 To effectively handle supply chain disruptions, planning must be done well in advance and across all levels of your organization.
 This includes ensuring your inventory levels are managed appropriately, outlining what supplies, personnel, and additional resources are needed for each type of emergency and how the aforementioned will be deployed and adjusted in response to supply chain disruptions.

 A solid emergency plan will enable you to sell goods to people outside of your customer base and traditional channels but, more important might be the psychological influence your company wields after the fact.
 And, finally, these plans will always need improvements.
 They are never finished.
 With each response, your team will gain knowledge and be better prepared to save the day.

-To all those whose businesses have been impacted by the COVID-19 pandemic, TrueCommerce is here for you.
+To all those whose businesses are experiencing the effects of disrupted supply chains, TrueCommerce is here for you.
 If you have questions about managing your supply chain or expanding your sales channels, reach out to see how we can help.

 About the Author: Lindsey McGee is a Marketing Content Writer specializing in supply chain strategy, thought leadership, and education.
 As part of the marketing team at TrueCommerce, Lindsey strives to provide thoughtful, accessible information to help business owners grow and manage their operations.
 Lindsey lives in Pittsburgh with her husband, Cody, and rescue pets, Delta and Izzie.